Clinic on wheels, staffed by CHP medical and outreach staff, seeks to improve access to care, patient health

 BFHC is made up of Berkshire Health Systems, its Physician-Hospital Organization called the Partnership for Health in the Berkshires, Community Health Programs and Fallon Health.
 The creation of BFHC is part of the state’s reform of MassHealth to include ACOs in

-which physicians, hospitals, insurers and other health care providers work together to provide integrated care with the goals of improving health outcomes and containing costs.
+which physicians, hospitals, insurers and other health care Clinicians work together to provide integrated care with the goals of improving health outcomes and containing costs.

 About Berkshire Health Systems